660 new electric buses to be deployed from end-2026: LTA

 “By 2030, electric buses are expected to make up half of our public bus fleet.
 More tenders for electric buses will be called in the coming years.”

+The contracts were awarded to ST Engineering Mobility Services, BYD, Yutong and Cycle & Carriage Automotive.

-A contract sum of about S$35.7 million (US$27.6 million) and S$79 million was awarded to ST Engineering Mobility Services for 100 electric single-deck buses and 150 electric double-deck buses respectively.
+ST Engineering will supply 100 electric single-deck buses and 150 electric double-deck buses at a contract sum of about S$35.7 million (US$27.6 million) and S$79 million, respectively.

-LTA also awarded BYD (Singapore) a contract sum of about S$71.3 million and S$34.5 million for 160 electric single-deck buses and 50 electric double-deck buses respectively.
+BYD (Singapore) was awarded a contract sum of about S$71.3 million and S$34.5 million for 160 electric single-deck buses and 50 electric double-deck buses, respectively.

+Cycle & Carriage Automotive will provide 100 electric double-deck buses for S$57.8 million.

 The new electric buses will include a passenger information display system and improved battery technology and capacity.